Kazyel/mini-projects/README.md

 And here it is.

-**I'm building it with a simple stack of Vite, TailwindCSS, ReactRouter and Hero/React Icons.**
+**I'm building it with a simple stack of Vite, TailwindCSS, ReactRouter, React Icons and Swiper.js**!